nick-thewinner/CSCE_435_Group_Project/Report.md

 - Bubble Sort (CUDA)
 - Bubble Sort (MPI)

-We will use inputs of varying sizes and compare amongst each sort on multiple GPUs and on a CPU.
+## inputs
+We will do inputs that encompass strong scaling and weak scaling

+It will also have a reverse order input

 ## psuedo code